enferex/GoFindOpt/README.md

 of the getopt 'optstring' definition.
 For an idea of what those strings might look like, check out 'man 3 getopt' and look for the 'optstring' definition.

+#### Output
+GoFindOut presents its findings as CSV where each line is a potential getopt optstring.
+    <elf object name>, <potential optstring>, < Vaild | Not Valid>

+Validity is with respect to the ELF.
+If the item is not really an ELF file then it is not valid.
+This is reported to the user for informational purposes.

 #### Caveat
 This tool can produce a large number of false positives:  Use and or tweak at your own discretion.
 Hopefully, I've planted a seed, now water this plant.